erf/node-resize/README.md

 ## Contribute

-If you have ideas on how to speed up performance or improve this repo, please create an issue or a PR.
-Thanks!
+If you have ideas on how to improve `node-resize`, please create an issue or a PR.

-Let's make the best / fastest image-resize micro service for Node.js !
+Let's make the best (and fastest) image-resize server for Node.js !